 0s 0.7 8.33m 0.7 8.34m 1.4 16.66m 1.4 16.67m 2.1 24.99m 2.1 25.00m 2.8 33.32m 2.8 33.33m 3.5 41.65m 3.5 41.66m 4.2 49.98m 4.2 49.99m 4.9 58.31m 4.9 58.32m 5.6 66.64m 5.6 66.65m 0.7

-Steps to build the simulation (see text and asc file in reference section of this blog post):
+Steps to build the simulation (see text and asc file in the reference section of this blog post):

 - Apply triangle wave with a frequency of 120 Hz, 10 VP-P, and DC Offset 5 V to transistor under test collector.
 Simulate the arbitrary waveform generator using the LTSpice Piecewise Linear Function (PWL) using data points in a text file.
 See attached file: pwl_triangle.txt.

-- Create a staircase wave with a frequency of 15 Hz, 5 VP-P, and DC Offset of 0.7 V (start wave at an amplitude above VBE to turn on the transistor under test).
+- Create a staircase wave with a frequency of 15 Hz, 5 VP-P, and a DC Offset of 0.7 V (start wave at an amplitude above VBE to turn on the transistor under test).
 Again with PWL and a text file of data points.
 See attached file: pwl_stair.txt.

 - Layout parts for a simulation of the simple breadboard circuit.

 - Define a 1-second transient analysis to kickstart LTSpice simulation.

 - Simulate a scope using passive probes with the common ground (no differential probes used).

 - Plot first Y-axis as Ic using a math function: (Ch1-Ch2)/100.

 - Plot the second Y-axis as IB using a math function: (Ch3-Ch4)/100000.